SalomePlatform/hexablock/doc/gui_cut_hexa.rst

 =============

 This method allows to cut in two (or more) a series of hexahedra using a series of edges propagation.
-This method is very useful to connect two connexe components of hexahedra: it enables to cut a base and to make possible the use of a "merge" to accomplish this connexion.

 To cut an hexahedra in the **Main Menu** select **Model -> Cut Hexahedra**.